bhavyakaria/Testing-Notes/README.md

 ## In a gist

-Unit Tests -> Integration Tests -> Functional Tests
+* Unit Testing -> For testing any small _piece_ of code
+* Integration Testing -> For testing any small _component_ of the application
+* Functional Testing -> For testing the complete flow of the application(Basically automating the manual testing/ replicating the user actions)

 ## Unit Testing